Wondering what is the difference between 255 and 275 tires is! This is the right place to know all about the tire of your cars.

 Pros and Cons of 255 Tires

 The thread dept is smaller at 18.
 The 255 tires have a similar rim width to the 275.
-Whilst the 275 tires are bigger the 255 tires are more suitable for the smaller cars.
+Whilst the 275 tires are bigger, the 255 tires are more suitable for smaller cars.
 Since these are smaller tires, they will hold cars that are weighed over 800 kg.
 The 255 tires will not be as sturdy as the 275, but this also means the 255 tires will go faster.

 Pros and Cons of 275 Tires